bensenberner/airline-sentiment-prediction/README.md

   - Look at the frequency of words within each sentiment
   - Distribution of "label confidence" for each sentiment
 ------
+TODO:
-TODO: Describe why fast.ai's accuracy metrics were  confusing
+- Describe why fast.ai's accuracy metrics were confusing
+- Wasn't able to achieve reproducible steps in google col